 The primary objective of the Iron Horse Trail - Dublin Boulevard Overcrossing Project is to provide a safe crossing for Trail users and facilitate improved traffic flow along Dublin Boulevard by providing a grade-separated bridge crossing over Dublin Boulevard for pedestrians and bicyclists.

 Construction of the proposed bridge crossing would allow Trail users to stay on the Trail and cross over multiple lanes of automobile traffic on the proposed bridge.
 The overcrossing would require construction of touchdown landings with graduated ramps on the north side of Dublin Boulevard within Don Biddle Park, which is currently under construction, and on the south side of Dublin Boulevard within the existing Iron Horse Trail right-of-way.
 The proposed main overcrossing structure would be approximately 230 feet in length and would be 20 feet high at the tallest point, where it spans Dublin Boulevard.
 The entire project length is approximately 1,200 feet.

 The design is complete.

-The project is currently fully funded and construction is anticipated to begin in Spring 2022.
-The construction is expected to be completed in late 2023.
+The project is currently fully funded and was awarded to Goodfellow Sequoia, A JV on March 1, 2022.
+Construction began in April 2022 and is expected to be completed in August 2023.